joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/arrays-example-playlist.md

         }

-When sorting by title or artist, it makes sense to sort alphabetically, but when sorting by year, it’s most logical to perform a numeric sort.
+When sorting by title or artist, it makes sense to sort alphabetically, but when sorting by year, it's most logical to perform a numeric sort.
 The `switch` statement is used to define the appropriate sorting option, stored in the variable `sortOptions`, according to the value specified in the `sortProperty` parameter.
 Here again the named enumeration members are used to distinguish